Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-For \textbf{human alignment}, other works seek to organize information in ways that mirror human research processes.
-Chain of Ideas (CoI) \citep{li2024chain} proposes structuring literature into a chain to emulate the progressive development of research domains.
+\paragraph{Idea Generation} Several methods have been proposed to generate research ideas, variously using iterative refinement, human alignment, end-to-end autonomous systems, or multi-agent systems~\cite{lu2024aiscientist, su2024two, radensky2024scideator, hu2024nova, li2024chain, baek2025researchagent, weng2025cycleresearcher, yamada2025ai, jansen2025codescientist,kumbhar2025hypothesis,schmidgall2025agent}.
+For \textbf{iterative refinement},~\citet{hu2024nova} introduce an iterative planning and search framework aimed at enhancing the novelty and diversity of ideas generated by LLMs.
+By systematically retrieving external knowledge, the approach addresses the limitations of existing models in producing simplistic or repetitive suggestions.
+Similarly, IdeaSynth~\cite{pu2024ideasynth} focus on iterative refinement by providing literature-grounded feedback.
+It represents research ideas as nodes on a canvas to facilitate the idea iteration and composition of different idea facets, enabling researchers to develop more detailed and diverse ideas.
+Work involving \textbf{human alignment} seeks to organize information in ways that mirror human research processes.
+Chain of Ideas (CoI)~\cite{li2024chain} proposes structuring literature into a chain to emulate the progressive development of research domains.
 This facilitates the identification of meaningful directions and has been shown to outperform existing methods in generating ideas comparable in quality to those produced by human researchers.
-Scideator \citep{radensky2024scideator}, in contrast, focuses on recombining facets (e.g., purposes, mechanisms, and evaluations) from existing research papers to synthesize novel ideas.
+Scideator~\cite{radensky2024scideator}, in contrast, focuses on recombining facets (e.g., purposes, mechanisms, and evaluations) from existing research papers to synthesize novel ideas.
 By incorporating automated novelty assessments, Scideator enables users to identify overlaps and refine their ideas.
-Moreover, research has explored fully \textbf{autonomous and multi-agent systems} for scientific discovery.
-For instance, the AI Scientist \citep{lu2024aiscientist} presents a framework for automating the entire research pipeline, including idea generation, experiment execution, and paper writing.
-VirSci \citep{su2024two} employs a multi-agent system of virtual agents to collectively generate, evaluate, and refine ideas, which outperforms individual LLMs, underscoring the potential of teamwork in enhancing scientific innovation.
+The AI Scientist~\cite{lu2024aiscientist} is a prominent example of an \textbf{end-to-end autonomous system}.
+It is a framework for automating the entire research pipeline, including idea generation, experiment execution, and paper writing.
+The AI Scientist-v2~\cite{yamada2025ai} employs an agentic framework using tree search and iterative refinement.
+Among \textbf{multi-agent systems}, VirSci~\cite{su2024two} employs an ensemble of virtual agents to collectively generate, evaluate, and refine ideas.
+It outperforms individual LLMs, underscoring the potential of teamwork in enhancing scientific innovation.
+ResearchAgent~\cite{baek2025researchagent} is another a multi-agent LLM framework that enables ideation by generating new research problems, methods, and experiments from existing literature and iteratively refining them through LLM-assisted peer review.

 \paragraph{Hypothesis Generation}